Tendon-Actuated Robots with a Tapered, Flexible Polymer Backbone: Design, Fabrication, and Modeling: MODEL VALIDATION

 \section{MODEL VALIDATION}

 In this section, we validate the model presented in \cref{sec:model} against motion capture data from hardware experiments.
 The robot used for validation was 3D-printed using 1.75 mm TPU 95A filament for the backbone and PLA for the discs, both using a Bambu Lab X1C printer.
 The backbone had a length of 34.5 cm, a base radius of 1.11 cm, and a tip radius of 0.45 cm, corresponding to a taper angle of approximately $1.08^\circ$.
 The TPU filament manufacturer reported a Young's modulus of 67 MPa and a Poisson's ratio of 0.39.
 The backbone is comprised of two 3D-printed segments printed at 100\% infill and bonded together to minimize material parameter uncertainty.
-While the backbone cross-section was designed to be circular, squaring and cornering were introduced during manufacturing to enhance backbone print quality and facilitate proper alignment of the tendon threading holes.
+While the backbone cross-section was designed to be circular, a squared backbone was introduced during manufacturing to enhance backbone print quality and facilitate proper alignment of the tendon threading holes.
+To accommodate for this change, the cross-section area ($A(s)$), the second moments of area ($I_{xx}=I_{yy}$), and their derivatives in \eqref{StiffnessMatrices} and \eqref{StiffnessMatricesDot} were modified for squared cross-sections.
+Moreover, the St. Venant torsion constant of $0.1406$ for a squared solid section was multiplied to the $I_{zz}$ derivation instead of the polar moment.

 Ten rigid discs were spaced along the backbone with their radii following a fixed logarithmic ratio and ranging from 3.7 cm at the base to 1.6 cm at the tip.
 The tendons were routed through the disc holes such that their offset from the backbone center tapers continuously from 3.2 cm at the base to 1.4 cm at the tip.
 The robot is actuated by three equidistant tendons controlled from the electronics base housing and fastened at the distal disc.
 The base housing is connected to a nearby computer for power and communication, and each actuator is teleoperated.